-Jacqueline is a senior associate with Spruson & Ferguson Lawyers in the Litigation team.
+Jacqueline is a Special Counsel with Spruson & Ferguson Lawyers in the Litigation team.
 She is a commercial litigator, specialising in intellectual property disputes.

-As a lawyer, registered Australian trade marks attorney and registered Australian and New Zealand patent attorney, Jacqueline has acted in numerous contentious intellectual property matters including large-scale patent disputes and proceedings concerning trade marks, designs, copyright, breach of confidence, misleading or deceptive conduct, passing off, and domain names.
+As a lawyer, registered Australian trade mark attorney, and registered Australian and New Zealand patent attorney, Jacqueline has acted in numerous contentious intellectual property matters including large-scale patent disputes.

 Jacqueline’s recent experience includes:

-– advising on issues relating to branding, advertising,
+- Advising on issues relating to branding, advertising, and confidential information.

 Jacqueline’s practice also includes non-contentious intellectual property matters.
 She has experience in drafting a wide range of IP contracts including IP licences, assignments, and confidentiality agreements.

-Before joining Spruson & Ferguson Lawyers, Jacqueline was a solicitor and a patent and trade marks attorney at a specialist IP firm in Melbourne.
+Before joining Spruson & Ferguson Lawyers, Jacqueline was a solicitor and a patent and trade mark attorney at a specialist IP firm in Melbourne.

-Jacqueline is a member of the Intellectual Property Society of Australia and New Zealand Inc., the Institute of Patent and Trade Mark Attorneys of Australia, the NSW Law Society and the Women Lawyers Association of NSW.
+Jacqueline is a member of the Intellectual Property Society of Australia and New Zealand, the Institute of Patent and Trade Mark Attorneys of Australia, and the Law Institute of Victoria.